rebelsky/csc207c/_labs/binary-search.md

 Although the reading introduced a variety of techniques for designing generalized binary search algorithms, it's probably easiest to start by focusing on a single type.

 a.
 Implement the `binarySearch(int[], int)` method and verify that it passes the tests we've written so far.
+Make sure to read the bullets below before starting your implementation.

-If your last name starts with a letter between A and M (inclusive) you should implement binary search iteratively.
-If your last name starts with a letter between N and Z (inclusive), you should implement binary search recursively.
+* If your last name starts with a letter between A and M (inclusive) you should implement binary search iteratively.
+That is, you should implement `iterativeBinarySearch` and uncomment the call to that method in `binarySearch`.
+* If your last name starts with a letter between N and Z (inclusive), you should implement binary search recursively.
+That is, you should implement `recursiveBinarySearch` and uncomment the call to that method in `binarySearch`.

 b.
 Commit and save your changes.